khakhalin/notes/Dictionary.md

 # N

+**nat** (Information): it's like a bit, but for natural, rather than base 2 log.
+Way too nerdy for my taste.

 **NMF** (text): Non-negative Matrix Factorization, V=WH + U, where W and H are non-negative, and also typically V is alot×alot, but W is alot×little, and H is little×alot (similar to other dimensionality reduction techniques).
 Often used with text analysis.

 **noSQL** (db): a general word for non-relational [[database]]s: not tabular-based, good for realtime big data.
 May work with documents, key-values, wide-columns, graphs.
 Have lower guarantees on consistency (stale reads: updates don't update immediately), which can lead to data loss. [wiki](https://en.wikipedia.org/wiki/NoSQL)